Photo above: Professor Martin teaching a marketing class. Photo by William Ing.

 “Modeling human behavior is messy,” he says.
 “People cannot explain their own behavior and my interpretation offers a different perspective.
 Together, a gestalt image is formed.
 People trying to write a regression equation to model this behavior are missing the richness of the data.”

-Currently, Martin is working with a colleague in New Zealand who went to India and interviewed people from the middle class.
+Martin recently worked with a colleague in New Zealand who went to India and interviewed people from the middle class.
 The research team wants to know what Indian people think about products from China, England, New Zealand, and the U.S.

 Martin says the benefits of his research are usually under the radar because they are intangible, unlike research, for example, on curing cancer or controlling non-native plant or animal species.
 But, he says, his efforts are making significant contributions to the literature and are putting UH Hilo on the map in the field.